WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 ## Changelog

+- **1.5.9**: Added rank validation and improved logging in GetOptimalBuildForRank function
 - **1.5.8**: Added pause and restore for YesAlready plugin after player login and logout
 - **1.5.7**: Fixed movement when inside a house and added compatibility with Title Edit plugin
 - **1.5.6**: Increased distance thresholds for additional entrance interaction